 Is your phone frequently hanging and consuming large amount RAM?
 Then this RAM booster utility app will help you boost your system performance by clearing up background apps and processes.
 This root app will help you to increase your Android phone’s life span and so on.

 Tasker is the last app in my best root apps list.
 This is a powerful triggering app which makes your smartphone even smarter.
 It is a tool automation app using which you can create a list of actions, and execute those actions whenever you want.
 Tasker is paid root app, but I’m damn sure you will never regret after using it.
+Here are some tasker profiles for beginners.

 # Final Verdicts